Minot, Daniel

 Fairfax, VA 22030

-Daniel Minot is the Assistant Dean for Student and Academic Affairs within the College of Education and Human Development at George Mason.
-In this role, he manages the CEHD Student Success Team within the Office of Student and Academic Affairs, and leads efforts to enhance the student experience by addressing barriers to success; facilitating student engagement, belonging, and retention; and engaging with CEHD leadership to further the strategic goals of the college while representing CEHD on key and relevant university committees to champion student success initiatives.
-He provides leadership for the college in the areas of: academic advising; case management for students of concern; student enrichment and signature events; scholarship administration; academic policies, procedures, and exceptions; appeals and grievances; and other student affairs functions.
+Daniel Minot is the Assistant Dean for Student Success within the College of Education and Human Development at George Mason University.
+In this role, he manages the CEHD Student Success Team within the Office of Student and Academic Affairs, and leads efforts to enhance the student experience.
+He provides leadership for the college in the areas of: academic advising; case management for students of concern; student engagement, belonging, and retention; scholarship administration; academic policies and procedures; exceptions, appeals and grievances; and other student affairs functions.
+He also engages with campus partners across Mason to further the strategic goals of the college while representing CEHD on key university committees to champion student well-being and success.